dark-teal-coder/dark-teal-coder/note-how-to-clone-a-laptop-from-a-pre-configured--image.md

 How to clone a new laptop from a seed or pre-configured image on an external hard drive:

 1. Plug the external hard drive with the seed into the new laptop.
-2. When turning on the laptop, press F12 to enter the Boot Menu.
+2. When turning on the laptop, press [F12] to enter "Boot Menu".
 3. A menu will appear listing bootable devices.
 Select your hard drive (e.g., “USD HDD…”).
 4. This will launch the imaging environment (e.g., Clonezilla).
 5. Choose language (e.g., [English]).